redhat-scholars/istio-tutorial/readme.md

 ```

-Note: It does not work...yet
+Note: It does not work...yet, more to come.

+Back to the main istio-tutorial directory

 ```
 cd ..